joaowars776/Novel-Reader/README.md

 ![{0ACCEFCF-249E-4AFB-9316-C4FFF4641C73}](https://github.com/user-attachments/assets/81bd814e-d28d-4a44-b7e6-da5eea06914a)

-Copy the ```- Network```
+Copy the IP shown under ```-Network```

-Put on your phone and you can access the website perfectly
+paste it into your phone's browser, and you’ll be able to access the website perfectly.

-Note: Necessary same Internet in this situation
+Note: Make sure your phone and computer are connected to the same Wi-Fi network.

-Note: If you're a fan of Wuxia/Xianxia and anothers similars light novels, send me a message, I have around 7.4GB of light novels epub/pdf/.html
+If you're a fan of Wuxia, Xianxia, or similar light novels, feel free to message me — I have around 7.4GB of novels in EPUB, PDF, and HTML formats.

 Discord: joaowars776